iamprassana/ReaderPro/README.md

 # Reader Pro

+# Submission for GDG on Campus Solution Challenge
 Reader Pro is a mobile application designed to assist individuals who face challenges with reading and concentration.

 ✨ Features